laron021/Ivanti-Desktop-Server-Management-DSM/README.md

-# PowerShell scripts for Ivanti DSM
+# PowerShell module for Ivanti DSM

 ---